simonsays881/data-protection/README.md

 Run the python module named ***usecase-5-step-5.py***

-* This module imports the subordinate CA signed certificate ***signed_subordinate_ca_cert.pem*** and certificate chain of trust into AWS Certificate Manager(ACM)
+* This module imports the subordinate CA signed certificate ***signed_subordinate_ca_cert.pem*** and the certificate chain of trust into AWS Certificate Manager(ACM)
-* The certificate chain contains the self signed CA certificate that we created in **Step 3**
+* The certificate chain contains the self signed or root CA certificate that we created in **Step 3**
-* After this operation the subordinate privcate certificate authority(CA) changes status to ACTIVE.
+* After this operation the subordinate private certificate authority(CA) changes status to ACTIVE.
 * Browse to the ACM service within the AWS console and you should see the status of the subordiate CA with common name **acmpcausecase5.subordinate** as ACTIVE as shown below
 * We are at a point where the subordinate private certificate authority(PCA) can issue private certificates